A secret they made me tell

 There had been a pretrial settlement offer for an amount for which I could have written a check.
 It was not a small sum, but it was a sum for which I was prepared.
 I had the check in my pocket.
 I had money ready for this.
 I had told my attorneys to accept the settlement, but they rejected it.
 When I was not present they rejected it.
 They literally got me dragged into court against my wishes by "failing" to accept the settlement offer that I had ordered them to accept.

 They even delivered to her a private document that her attorney used to beat me up in court.
-That document was put on an easel in front of the jury and left there day after day.
+That document was enlarged and put on an easel in front of the jury and left there day after day.
 I wanted to create a document to replace it.
 I had sign-making materials and tools at home.
 I could create a display that night and bring it in the next day.
 But my attorneys refused my offers to do it.
 So the private document sat in front of the jury day after day with the word "Accusations" at the top of the list of pages on which there were statements that I thought should be checked by my attorneys.
-They never checked them.
-Now the private document was being used to vilify me and my counsel wouldn't even let me replace it with something in that would help my case rather than hurt it, like a diagram of the injuries that had been diagnosed so that the jury could see they were real.
+My attorneys never checked them.
+Now the private document was being used to vilify me and my counsel wouldn't even let me replace it with something in that would help my case, like a diagram of the injuries that had been diagnosed so that the jury could see they were real.

-Then my attorney persuaded the appeals attorney assigned to the case after we lost, to let the insurance company's attorney, who never read the website nor learned the facts of the case, handle the appeals issues (or so I gathered from the appeals attorney who later said he wished he had handled it himself).
+Then my attorney persuaded the appeals attorney assigned to the case after we lost, to let the insurance company's attorney handle the appeals issues (or so I gathered from the appeals attorney who later said he wished he had handled it himself).
+He had never read the website nor learned the facts of the case.
+How could he handle the appeals issues.
 It would be a black eye for the insurance company's attorney to let it be revealed how badly he had handled it.
 Did someone expect him to give himself a black eye?
 He didn't appeal it.

 Long prior to her filing the suit I had tried and tried to get my attorneys to submit to that nurse a copy of everything I was intending to put on the internet so that she could okay it before it was posted.
 She was not the only one I to whom I tried to get my lawyers to submit such documents.
 I didn't know who might sue me, but I did not want to get sued by anyone.
 My attorneys never did it.
 If they had this suit could not have been filed.

 These two attorneys were my last hope.
 It was so hard to learn that I could not trust them, harder than it was to learn I could not trust my health care professionals.
 It took so long.
 Isn't one of the main purposes of art enabling others to learn what you learned without their having to go through it themselves?
-Now I am better at recognizing when someone isn't really helping, whether or not they believe they are doing the right thing by not helping.
+Now I am better at recognizing when someone isn't really helping.
 All people should be better at that.
 If more patients were, perhaps fewer of them would get injured or bankrupted or killed in medicine.
 Of course, preventing most of that only would require honest information being available to patients.
 But when things go wrong, there isn't any of that in medicine.

 The state medical board investigator could not learn even who was in the operating room.
-Those people were the witnesses.
+The people in the OR were the witnesses.
 The hospital would not tell him who they were.
 He didn't try to find out beyond asking if they would tell him.
 And they wouldn't.
 If they had, it only would have made waves at the state medical board where he worked.
 He asked who the witnesses were only because I demanded that he find out.
 I had tried myself and they wouldn't tell me.
 They told him they didn't know and he left.
-But, of course, they knew.
+But of course they knew.

 Hospitals are required to tell you who your caregivers were, and they do, unless they don't want to.
 There is no one in charge of making them obey such regulations and no penalty for violating them.
 When I asked the police to do something they said, "What do you want us to do about it?"
 I had been naive enough to think that when people break the law, the police will to do something about it.